 Parkinson's disease (PD) is a progressive neurodegenerative movement disorder that impairs movements, speech and other functions.
 Classic form of PD which generally becomes apparent after 60 years of age affects about 1% of the population.
-Another form called YOPD, Young-adult Onset Parkinsonism Disease (YOPD), has the estimated incidence of 1.5/1,00,000 individuals in 30-50 old.
+Another form called YOPD, Young-adult Onset Parkinsonism Disease in 3-50 age goup, is estimated to constitute 5-10% of PD.
 The Parsi community concentrated in Mumbai is observed to have the highest prevalence of PD.
-Parkinson's disease is slowly progressive and may not become incapacitating for many years.
+PD is slow progressive and may not become incapacitating for many years.

 PD is characterized by